catie-aq/flashT5/README.md

   <img src="assets/benchmarks/mem-bfloat16-b32.png" width="49%" />
 </p>

+## Install

+Training the model requires a custom installation of Flash Attention 2 using [this patch](https://github.com/Dao-AILab/flash-attention/pull/617).
+Another possibility is to rely on triton version of Flash Attention 2 but the model can only be trained on float16 (as bfloat16 is not supported for bias with shape (1,1,q,k)).
+A possibility in this case is to train the model with full bias size (b, h, q, k) but this come at the cost of some additional memory.

 ## Pretraining

 We tested and trained the model on A100.
 It may or may not work with other GPUs.